Turtle Power Day!

 - Help keep the local beach clean.
 When you go to the beach this summer be sure to clean up after yourselves and others.
 Debris not only makes the beach unattractive it’s also dangerous to the wildlife including turtles.
 For instance, sea turtles will mistake plastic bags for jellyfish and eat them, which can block their digestive system and lead to death.

 - Leave turtle nests alone.
 One of the reasons sea turtles are now on the endangered list is because of humans.
 For centuries, humans have harvested turtle eggs for various purposes—from meat to medicine.
 If you live near a beach you can help protect the turtles simply by leaving the nests alone.

 - Donate to a turtle protection organization.
 There are other ways to help turtles and tortoises even if you don’t live near to a beach.
 Thousands of people have joined wildlife protection agencies and dedicated their lives to saving these animals.
 So, consider making a donation to a turtle protection organization such as the Turtle Conservancy (TC).
 The TC promises that “100% of your donation goes towards field programs, in-range conservation, and animal management.”

-Tags: mindful living, save the turtles, tortoise, turtle power, turtles, world turtle day
+Tags: mindfulness, save the turtles, tortoise, turtle power, turtles, world turtle day